Norns: Guðrúnarkviða II

+In Guðrúnarkviða II, the Norns actively enter the series of events by informing Atli in a dream that his wife would kill him.
 Brynhild's solution was to have Gunnarr and his brothers, the lords of the Burgundians, kill Sigurd and afterwards to commit suicide in order to join Sigurd in the afterlife.
 Her brother Atli (Attila the Hun) avenged her death by killing the lords of the Burgundians, but since he was married to their sister Guðrún, Atli would soon be killed by her.
-In Guðrúnarkviða II, the Norns actively enter the series of events by informing Atli in a dream that his wife would kill him.
 The description of the dream begins with this stanza:

 Guðrúnarhvöt

-After having killed both her husband Atli and their sons, Guðrún blames the Norns for her misfortunes, as in Guðrúnarhvöt, where Guðrún talks of trying to escaping the wrath of the norns by trying to kill herself:
+In Guðrúnarhvöt, after having killed both her husband and son, Guðrún blames the Norns themselves for her misfortune.
+In this excerpt Guðrún talks of trying to escaping the wrath of the Norns by making an attempt on her own life, attempting to escape the fate they had woven for her:

 Hamðismál

 Guðrúnarhvöt deals with how Guðrún incited her sons to avenge the cruel death of their sister Svanhild.
-In Hamðismál, her sons' expedition to the Gothic king Ermanaric to exact vengeance is fateful.
+In Hamðismál, her sons' expedition to the Gothic King Ermanaric to exact vengeance.
 Knowing that he is about to die at the hands of the Goths, her son Sörli talks of the cruelty of the norns:

 Sigrdrífumál

-Since the norns were beings of ultimate power who were working in the dark, it should be no surprise that they could be referred to in charms, as they are by Sigrdrífa in Sigrdrífumál:
+The Norns were known as beings of ultimate power who worked in the dark and were often referred to in charms, as they are by Sigrdrífa in Sigrdrífumál:

 Prose Edda

 In the part of Snorri Sturluson's Prose Edda which is called Gylfaginning, Gylfi, the king of Sweden, has arrived at Valhalla calling himself Gangleri.
 There, he receives an education in Norse mythology from what is Odin in the shape of three men.
-They explain to Gylfi that there are three main norns, but also many others of various races, æsir, elves and dwarves:
+They explain to Gylfi that there are three primary Norns, but also many others of various races, æsir, elves and dwarves: